dobrovv/LED_Controller/README.md

  Android apk: <a>https://github.com/dobrovv/LED_Controller/blob/master/Android/app/release/app-release.apk</a>

- For this project, I am using a <a href="https://www.dfrobot.com/product-1259.html">BLUNO Beetle BLE board<a> to connect the bluetooth receiver to the Android and drive the led strips.
+ In this project, I am using a <a href="https://www.dfrobot.com/product-1259.html">BLUNO Beetle BLE board<a> to connect the bluetooth receiver to the Android app and drive the led strips.
  The Beetle is an Arduino compatible microcontroller board with an integrated HC-05 Bluetooth Module.
  The HC-05 bluetooth module is connected to the Beetle as an USART serial device, controllable via the ```write``` and ```read``` system calls.
  The Bluno Beetle receives commands via BLE from the Android app.
 The app works as a wireless controller for the LED strips using an _improved_ BLE driver.